PRIVACY AND COOKIES POLICY

 Any of the above information may be received directly from You, or from Your colleague or corporate contact who registers for a subscription or event on Your behalf.
 All of the information We request is mandatory to provide You with the relevant service.

 A cookie is a small file of letters and numbers that We store on Your browser or the hard drive of Your computer if You agree.
 Cookies contain information that is transferred to Your computer’s hard drive.

 At present We use the following cookies on some or all of our sites:

-Analytical/performance cookies.
-They allow Us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
+Analytical/performance cookies: They allow Us to recognise and count the number of visitors and to see how visitors move around Our website when they are using it.
 This helps Us to improve the way Our website works, for example, by ensuring that users are finding what they are looking for easily.
-We use Google Analytics to measure the amount of traffic to our site and this helps Us to understand things like how many people have viewed Our site in a given period, how often people visit and what are the most popular types of content.
+We use Google Analytics to measure the amount of traffic to Our site and this helps Us to understand things like how many people have viewed Our site in a given period, how often people visit and what the most popular types of content are.

 We may, in the future, use the following cookies and if We do We shall amend this page accordingly:

 Targeting cookies: These cookies record Your visit to Our website, the pages You have visited and the links You have followed.
 We will use this information to make Our website and the advertising displayed on it more relevant to Your interests.
 We may also share this information with third parties for this purpose.